 Campaigns and activities

-The Diggers Forum actively campaigns to improve pay and conditions for archaeologists: this work is done by both formal campaigns and by maintaining an active presence on CIfA Advisory Council, committees and working groups.
-By increasing our presence on Council we can make a positive impact on the profession by influencing votes on issues such as pay minima that directly affect our members.
-This relies on membership being engaged in CIfA and using their vote where it counts.
+Campaigns to improve pay and conditions for archaeologists: done by both formal campaigns and maintaining an active presence on CIfA Advisory Council, committees and working groups.
+By increasing our presence we can make a positive impact on the profession by influencing votes on issues such as pay minima.
+This relies on members being engaged in CIfA and using their vote where it counts.

 Archaeologists shortage: a response from Diggers' Forum

-On 3 June Diggers' Forum published a response to a report by Historic England into the ‘Shortage of trained archaeologists’, wishing to contest the validity of the statement and explore the cause of perceived shortages.
-Since publication the statement has proved popular on social media.
-You can read the full text here
+On 3 June Diggers' Forum published a response to a report by Historic England into the ‘Shortage of trained archaeologists’, wishing to contest the validity of the statement and explore the cause of perceived shortages You can read the full text here

 A commitment to training and professional development is a key requirement of the Registered Organisation Scheme.
-Both the winner and the runner up in this year's Archaeology Training Forum Award were Registered Organisations and the ‘Training for competence in archaeology’ session organised by the Diggers' Forum at Conference also highlighted good practice with some excellent case studies.
-We are always very keen to publicise good practice and to work with members and registered organisations to help develop skills development programmes.* Please contact kate.geary [at] archaeologists.net to discuss further.
+Both the winner and the runner up of the Archaeology Training Forum Award were Registered Organisations and the ‘Training for competence in archaeology’ session organised by the Diggers' Forum at Conference also highlighted good practice with some excellent case studies.
+We are always keen to publicise good practice and work with members and registered organisations to help develop skills development programmes.* Please contact kate.geary [at] archaeologists.net to discuss further.

 - Getting a CSCS card: the Diggers' Forum guide